Luke-Kr/Scientific-Computing-Set-2/README.md

 Upon running the code, some example clusters given p_r will be saved under fig/p_sweep.
 The resulting statistics will be saved under fig/cluster_metrics.png

+## 2.3 Gray-Scott Model Simulation

+A Python implementation of the Gray-Scott reaction-diffusion model.
+This simulation models the interaction between two chemicals, U and V, which diffuse and react with each other on a 2D grid.
+The model supports various boundary conditions including periodic, Dirichlet, Neumann, and Robin.

+The simulation demonstrates how different parameters affect the resulting patterns, including:
+- Diffusion rates (Du, Dv)
+- Feed rate (f)
+- Kill rate (k)
+- Boundary conditions

+Upon running the code, the resulting concentration of chemical V will be saved as an image under fig/gray_scott.png.

 ## Notebook

-Run notebook.ipynb in order to have all relevant, output generating functions inone file.
+Run notebook.ipynb in order to have all relevant, output generating functions in one file.

 ## Requirements